Jollywatt/typst-fletcher/docs/sections/1-intro.typ

 == Flexible coordinate grids <flexigrids>

-A @diagram is laid out on a flexible coordinate grid, visible when the @flexigrid.debug option of @diagram is on.
+Fletcher defines a "flexible" coordinate system for creating tabular layouts, visible when the `debug` option of @diagram is on.
-The grid's rows and columns grow to accommodate the sizes of nodes, like a table.
+The rows and columns in this coordinate system grow to accommodate the sizes of nodes, like a table:

 #example(```typ
 #diagram(